siosonel/partjson/public/readme.txt

-Parjson
+Partjson

-ParJSON is a JSON-based template for partitioning rows of data into a well-defined tree of shaped data collections and aggregated results.
+Partjson is a JSON-based template for partitioning rows of data into a well-defined tree of shaped data collections and aggregated results.
-A ParJSON filler will produce a data structure that matches the shape of the input template.
+A Partjson filler will produce a data structure that matches the shape of the input template.

 For non-data oriented programming languages such as